Product suggestions on this page with 1-5 star ratings.

 Thank you for bringing this aggravating and discouraging situation up so others can learn how to solve this problem too.

 1. Purchase a better quality bird seed.
 Even if you are using one type of seed such as black oil sunflower.
 It could be that the seed is low quality.
 When the birds open the shell from low quality seed it is often empty or the seed is immature.
 This results in the birds scooping out seed looking for ones that are filled with mature nut-meat inside.

-2. If you are purchasing a low quality mixed blend of bird seed, then there is likely to be milo, red millet, wheat, barley, and oats etc., in the mix which are all seeds that very few backyard birds will eat.
+2. If you are purchasing a low quality mixed blend of bird seed, then there is likely to be milo, red millet, wheat, barley, and oats etc., in the mix which are all seeds that very few backyard birds will eat, if any at all.
 So the shoveling process of seed onto the ground goes on, while the wild birds are looking for one they prefer to eat.
 Making a big mess on the ground below!

 Once you have solved the problem of poor seed and are committed to a better quality product you will notice a big difference in the amount of seed that falls to the ground.
 Any debris that does fall will be shells which the wild birds will not be able to eat.